makkus/freckles_website/pages/02.blog/example-static-website/item.md

 ---
 ** NOTE **

-For convenience -- and as a convention -- I might refer to the folder containing data that `freckelize` can handle as a 'freckle' or a 'freckle folder' in the following.
+For convenience -- and as a convention -- I might, below, refer to the folder containing data that is used by `freckelize` as a 'freckle' or a 'freckle folder'.

 ---

 ## Requirements